Expert Cat Care Advice

 The Hypoallergenic Cat Myth: Is Any Breed Truly Allergy-Free?

-If you have severe cat allergies, can you still own a Sphynx or a Siberian?
-Discover the scientific truth about the Fel d 1 protein, the difference between 'low-allergen' and 'hypoallergenic', and how to manage a cat allergy at home.
+If you have cat allergies, can you own a Sphynx or a Siberian?
+Discover the science of the Fel d 1 protein, the difference between 'low-allergen' and 'hypoallergenic', and how to manage a cat allergy at home.

 KittyCorner Team